Microsoft Merchant Server

-Microsoft Merchant Server, released in October 1996, was Microsoft's solution for the growing business-to-Consumer sales business taking place on the Internet.
+Microsoft Merchant Server, released in October 1996, was Microsoft's initial foray into e-commerce software, during the boom of Internet business-to-consumer transactions in the 1990s related to the dot-com bubble.
 Only one version was shipped, then its technology was folded into Microsoft Site Server 2.0, Commerce Edition.

 Technology

 The technology at the heart of Merchant Server originated at a company named eShop Inc., which Microsoft acquired in June 1996.
 It was primarily built using Python, with additional C++ code to plug into IIS and to run the primary server code as an NT Service.

 Microsoft's Active Server Pages was shipped in December 1996, two months after Merchant Server's release, so Merchant Server was unable to use that for page generation.
 Instead, it incorporated its own custom templating system, similar to the EZT templating system.

 The custom templating system was thrown out, and the core technology of Merchant Server was converted into COM Objects to be used by Active Server Pages.
 This revamp of the system appeared in Site Server 2.0 in early 1997.